semrush/intergalactic/website/docs/components/pagination/pagination.md

 ### User is on the first page

-In this case, the "First page" button and the "Prev" button are `disabled`.
+In this case, the "First page" button and the "Previous" button are `disabled`.

 ![](static/first-page.png)